 - Anal itching

 - Rashes from poisonous plants (like poison ivy)

 A 2012 meta-analysis looking at the safety and efficacy of personal care products containing colloidal oatmeal found that out of over 445,000 people who use colloidal oatmeal, there were few adverse events.
 There are some things to watch out for though.

 - The water should be warm, but not hot.

 - It’s also important to not soak for too long… 15-20 minutes is ideal.
 A bath that’s too hot or too long can dry skin out, the opposite of what we’re going for here.

 - People with Celiac disease could have a reaction to gluten contamination in the oats.
 You can buy certified gluten-free oats (linked below) here to be on the safe side.

 - Use only steel cut or rolled oats.
 Instant or quick oats are highly processed (and usually high in glyphosate!) and don’t contain the same nutrients needed for skin health.

 DIY Colloidal Oatmeal Bath Recipe

-- Run the oats and herbs through the grinder in batches until they’re a very fine powder.
+- Run the oats and herbs through a coffee grinder or food processor in batches until they’re a very fine powder.